Explanation User Interfaces: A Systematic Literature Review: Introduction

-\ac{XAI} is a sub-field of \ac{AI}, initially formalised by the \ac{DARPA} in 2017 \cite{Gunning2019DARPAs}, which focuses on ``opening'' black-box models, making their inner workings clear, explainable, and interpretable \cite{Guidotti2019Survey,Gunning2019DARPAs}.
+Recent years have witnessed a remarkable interest in the field of \ac{AI}, which has become a prominent topic in both academia and industry.
+The rapid advancements in \ac{AI} technologies have led to their widespread adoption across various sectors, including healthcare, finance, and transportation.
+The \acl{ML} subfield of \ac{AI} has gained particular attention due to its ability to provide discriminative and predictive capabilities, enabling the development of sophisticated applications such as image recognition, natural language processing, and autonomous systems.
+The increasing complexity of \acl{ML} models has raised concerns about their interpretability and transparency, particularly for those models based on deep learning architectures.
+These models often operate as ``black boxes,'' making it challenging for users to understand their decision-making processes~\cite{Guidotti2019Survey}.
+This has led to a growing demand for \ac{XAI} techniques that can elucidate the decision-making processes of these models.
+Black-box \acl{ML} models pose various threats to their users.
+For example, the risk of unfair and unjust bias increases when the model's inner workings are not clear \cite{Mehrabi2022Survey}.
+Therefore, worldwide legislative bodies are attempting to regulate the use of such systems.
+For example, the \ac{EU} recently released the \ac{AI} act with this goal \cite{EuropeanParliament2024Regulation}.
+Most of these regulations advocate the need for \ac{AI} systems to be accountable, fair, and \emph{explainable} \cite{EuropeanParliament2024Regulation}.
+In this context, \ac{XAI} may be beneficial. \ac{XAI} is a sub-field of \ac{AI}, initially formalised by the \ac{DARPA} in 2017 \cite{Gunning2019DARPAs}, which focuses on ``opening'' black-box models, making their inner workings clear, explainable, and interpretable \cite{Guidotti2019Survey,Gunning2019DARPAs}.
 Although different techniques for explaining black-box models exist (as will be detailed in \Cref{sec:xai}), a common and precise definition of ``good'' explanations has yet to be established.
 Several studies have pointed out that the majority of the work on \ac{XAI} is based on researchers' intuition of what qualifies as a ``good'' explanation \cite{Miller2019Explanation, DBLP:conf/chi/AbdulVWLK18, DBLP:journals/corr/abs-2110-10790liao, DBLP:journals/cacm/Lipton18, DBLP:conf/chi/ChengWZOGHZ19}, effectively framing \ac{XAI} primarily as an algorithmic problem.
 As a result, there is a gap between \ac{XAI} algorithms designed by researchers and their deployment in real-word scenarios~ \cite{DBLP:journals/corr/abs-2110-10790liao}.
 To fill this gap, \ac{HCI} research has recently begun to focus on AI-enabled applications and \ac{XAI}, as testified by the birth of the research field of \ac{HCAI}, which reframes AI-development in a human-centred perspective by focusing on users' needs \cite{Shneiderman2022HumanCentered}.
+Since the first conceptualisation of \ac{XAI} by \ac{DARPA}, the design of \ac{XAI} systems followed two different stages: the design of the algorithmic model itself, and the design of the \ac{UI} \cite{Chromik2021HumanXAI}.
+Such \acp{UI} are usually referred to as \acp{XUI} \cite{Chromik2021HumanXAI}.
+As with other types of \acp{UI}, \acp{XUI} must be designed following a human-centred approach to be successful and usable \cite{ISO2018924111}.